SEN Information Report

 About our school

-School provides for children and young people with a wide range of special educational needs including those with:
+Our school provides for children and young people with a wide range of special educational needs including those with:

 - Communication and interaction needs; this includes children who have speech language and communication difficulties including autistic spectrum conditions.